ovh/docs/pages/web/hosting/diagnostic_403_forbidden/guide.en-gb.md

 First, take note of the date on which the OVHcloud email regarding the deactivation of your hosting and the list of folder(s) containing the detected illegitimate files.

-#### Case no. 1: your Web Hosting plan has been disabled for less than two weeks
+#### Case no. 1: Your Web Hosting plan has been disabled for less than two weeks

 If your Web Hosting plan was closed less than two weeks ago and only contains one website, restore your storage space following the instructions in this [guide](../restoring-ftp-filezilla-control-panel/#restore-the-storage-space-via-the-ovh-control-panel).

 If your Web Hosting plan was closed less than two weeks ago and contains multiple websites, only restore the folder(s) containing the suspicious files as described in this [guide](../restoring-ftp-filezilla-control-panel/#restore-a-file-using-a-software-program-or-interface).

-#### Case no. 2:: your Web Hosting plan has been disabled for more than two weeks
+#### Case no. 2: Your Web Hosting plan has been disabled for more than two weeks

 If your Web Hosting plan was closed more than two weeks ago, contact a [specialised service provider](https://partner.ovhcloud.com/en-gb/directory/).